 Boston CSJ Constitution

-The next of 100 Days of Prayer covering March 1-31 is attached.
+The final edition of 100 Days of Prayer covering April 1-30 is attached.
 We are so grateful to the CSJ Orange Communications office and their St. Joseph Justice Center for their generosity in sharing this timely resource.

 Sisters Mary Jane Cavallo, SNDdN, Betsy Goodwin, OSF, and Anna Edge, CSJ, process outside for the silent prayer vigil on Cambridge Street.